Get: Dialog and metadata search for Final Cut Pro editors

 Get is one of the essential tools that should be in the arsenal of every Final Cut Pro user.
 It works very simply, and it simply works well.
 I find Get is indispensible, and it easily deserves the Creative Cow's highest Five-Cow rating.

 Like most hardened editors who've learned their craft cutting long-form documentaries, there's nothing in my opinion that can replace accurate, timecoded transcripts when it comes to cutting loads of lengthy interviews.
 I've heard just about every conceivable argument against them from producers trying to save a few bucks, and while I'll admit, they are time-consuming and relatively expensive to produce ($100 to $130 per hour), transcripts are still a necessary evil until someone creates something better.
-Every key creator on a project can carry a copy of the transcripts with them wherever they go, allowing writers, producers, directors, and editors to continue working, even while they're away from the edit bay or even out of the country.
+Every key creator on a project to carry a copy of the transcripts with them wherever they go, allowing writers, producers, directors, and editors to continue working, even while they're away from the edit bay or even out of the country.
 It gets harder and harder all the time to convince budget-conscious producers to appreciate the value of transcripts; however, no one has yet come up with an ideal solution that replaces or eliminates them.